The Covid and Software Testing Connection: A Pandemic Story

 My software testing career has not changed much, but my mindset has changed dramatically.
 I find myself more confident when I talk with others about testing.
 When I am confronted with a difficult testing task and confused, I return to the simple concept of information and my role in collecting it.
 This analogy has simplified many software testing challenges for me in the last couple of years.

-I’m not a performance testing expert, I told myself.
+“I’m not a performance testing expert,” I told myself.
 But, after overcoming the initial shock of the task, I simplified this foreign testing approach.

 What information do my stakeholders want to know about the performance of the website?
 I started with this simple question and then looked for ways to collect the information others wanted.
-In the end, I was able to share information, albeit simple website performance data, that satisfied my stakeholders.
+In the end, I was able to share information—albeit simple website performance data—that satisfied my stakeholders.

-I hope that by relating software testing to the simple, everyday testing examples around us, this techy sounding practice is no longer daunting.
-If you are lost in the world of software testing, or intimidated to jump in, then think about this:
+I hope that by relating software testing to the simple, everyday testing examples around us, this “techy-sounding” practice is no longer daunting.
+If you are lost in the world of software testing or intimidated to jump in, then think about this:

 Testing is just an activity to collect information.
 Software testing is just an activity to collect information about software.
+And, most importantly, this information is used to identify and mitigate software risks.

-Just as we understood the concept of apples falling towards the center of the Earth, we can also understand the physics of software testing.
+Just as we understood the concept of apples falling toward the center of the Earth, we can also understand the physics of software testing.
 After all, we’ve been collecting and sharing information since the day we were born.